 Car Rental in Frankfurt Airport, Germany

 As a transport hub, Frankfurt can get frenetic.
-To escape the hustle, drive your rental car to Stadtwald in southern Frankfurt for a whiff of fresh air and green scenery, or follow the course of the river Main which offers a surprisingly quiet retreat despite its central location in the city.
+To escape the hustle, drive to Stadtwald in southern Frankfurt for fresh air and green scenery, or follow the course of the river Main which offers a surprisingly quiet retreat despite its central location in the city.

 You may want to see more of Germany’s medieval past, and a rental car would certainly get you there faster.

 Budingen, 45 minutes northeast, is a town with a well-preserved medieval stronghold and timber-framed houses.

 Heidelberg, an hour directly south, is a contrast to all-business Frankfurt, with its historical castle and Baroque style Old Town.

 Even further south is Munich, which is a must see if you’re planned road trip is to explore the beautiful southern Germany.